 Where: Allen Chapel African Methodist Episcopal Church, 116 Elm St., Fort Worth

-For a picture of the local African-American experience from emancipation to the civil rights movement, visit the Jackie Townsell Bear Creek Heritage Center in Irving when it’s open to the public on the second Saturday of the month.
+For a picture of the local African-American experience from emancipation to the civil rights movement, visit the Jackie Townsell Bear Creek Heritage Center in Irving.
 Walk through the Masonic Lodge and the J.O.
 Davis House to learn about the Bear Creek neighborhood (an African-American community during the era of segregation) through animatronic figures and everyday artifacts such as kitchen items, lamps and laundry boards.
 Then tour the restored Green House, once home to community leader Sam Green, to let the kids get a taste of life in the 1920s.

-When: Feb.
-11, 1–4pm.
-The museum opens to the public on the second Saturday of every month.
+When: Call/email to inquire.
+The museum is traditionally open to the public on the second Saturday of every month.

 See the medicine cases of Dr. Edwin B. Moten, Denton’s first black doctor, and dive into the stories of other Denton County African-Americans at the African American Museum, housed in the Quakertown House at the Denton County Historical Park.
 Docents give you and your little historians a guided tour of the 1904 house, which was originally part of the African-American neighborhood of Quakertown, a thriving community that was forced to relocate in the 1920s to make way for a city park.
-Working to restore more of the neighborhood buildings to their original location, the Denton County Office of History and Culture has recently acquired the Woods House, currently located at 1015 Hill St. in Denton.
-On Archaeology Day on Feb.
-24, kids can watch archaeologists excavate the grounds around the Woods House before it moves to the historical park.
+Working to restore more of the neighborhood buildings to their original location, the Denton County Office of History and Culture acquired the Woods House, currently located at 1015 Hill St. in Denton, in recent years.